 The Fix recently published an article entitled “Can You Trust Rehab Stats?” that rips into Scientology-linked rehab centre, Suncoast, for claiming that they have a 76% success rate.
 We thought this article threw up lots of interesting ideas, the first of which is: what qualifies as “success” when it comes to rehab and recovery?

 At Castle Craig, we believe that treatment is successful when patients are abstinent.
 But for how long does someone have to be abstinent before “success” can be claimed?
 6 months?
 3 years?
 20 years?

-The problem with this approach is that it suggests there is a cure for addiction; yet we know that recovery is an ongoing process and while relapse is a serious matter this can transformed into a useful learning event.
+The problem with this approach is that it suggests there is a cure for addiction, yet we know that recovery is an ongoing process and while relapse is a serious matter this can be transformed into a useful learning event.